Harshal-Ahire/zycus-ai-support/README.md

+Yes — paste the following **directly into the GitHub README editor**.
+This is the cleaned-up version:

 # AI Technical Support and TAM Assistant

 This project implements the four tasks from the Zycus technical assessment: ticket triage, TAM account health summarisation, an evaluation harness, and a production design note.